leaniterationsllc/firebase-admin-node/README.md

 [![Build Status](https://travis-ci.org/firebase/firebase-admin-node.svg?branch=master)](https://travis-ci.org/firebase/firebase-admin-node)

-# Firebase Admin Node.js SDK
+# Firebase Admin Auth Node.js SDK
+This is a fork of the [firebase admin](https://github.com/firebase/firebase-admin-node) project.
+It only contains the authentication simplify the package size.

 ## Table of Contents